BioShock (series): Music

 The orchestral scores for BioShock, BioShock 2, and BioShock Infinite were composed by Garry Schyman.
 Schyman's music combines the influence of early 20th century classical music, aleatoric music, and musique concrete.
 With the return to Rapture in BioShock 2, Schyman had the opportunity to revisit the setting, writing new music while retaining some elements and motifs from the first game, such as solo violins and mid-20th century compositional techniques.
 While expectations were higher, Schyman noted having played the original game and using an established style made the process easier.
 For Infinite, Schyman had to create a new soundscape evocative of the earlier era.
 Feeling that classical music of the time felt much more European than American, he opted to use less full orchestration and simpler string arrangements instead.
 In addition to the score, the BioShock series uses licensed period music as diegetic sound.
 For BioShock 2, more blues and religious music was included as it related to the sequel's themes.
-Infinite features anachronistic covers of popular pop songs, such as Cyndi Lauper's "Girls Just Want to Have Fun" and a barbershop quartet version of the Beach Boys's "God Only Knows".
+Infinite features anachronistic covers of popular pop songs, such as Cyndi Lauper's "Girls Just Want to Have Fun" and a barbershop quartet version of the Beach Boys' "God Only Knows".

 Roughly a quarter of the BioShock soundtrack was released on the internet, with an EP featuring remixes of the game's music included in the Limited Edition of the game.
 BioShock's full soundtrack was released on a vinyl LP with the BioShock 2 Special Edition in 2010.
 The scores for BioShock 2 and Infinite were included in limited editions of their respective games.